Field equation of thermodynamic gravity and galactic rotational curves: Analyses of rotational velocity curves

 according to eq. \ref{reparam:g-in-vacuum}.

-Using the $M_{aa, K=0} = 196 \cdot 10^9 M_{\odot}$ mass for this scale, the expected characteristic crossover distance of this galaxy is $R \approx 60 $ kpc, outside even of the extended data points of \cite{extendedData}.
-That is the distance where the flat velocity curve is expected to start declining and tending to a Newtonian one, which is determined by the vacuum solution of the Poisson equation with the apparent total asymptotic mass.
+Using the $M_{aa, K=0} = 227.5 \cdot 10^9 M_{\odot}$ mass for this scale, the expected characteristic crossover distance of this galaxy is $R \approx 33.3 $ kpc.
+That is a crude estimate for distance where the flat velocity curve is expected to start declining and tending to a Newtonian one, which is determined by the vacuum solution of the Poisson equation with the apparent total asymptotic mass. }